kellyav/delivr_support/README.md

  - **rev_per_week.sql**

 Delivr's first full month of operations was June 2018.
-At launch, the Marketing team ran an ad campaign on popular food channels on TV, with the number of ads increasing each week through the end of the month.
-The Head of Marketing asks you to help her assess that campaign's success.
+See the revenue per week for each week in their first month, and check whether there's any consistent growth in revenue.